French battleship Jean Bart (1940): Post war active service

 Jean Bart spent late 1955 and early 1956 in port and conducting gunnery training in Les Salins d'Hyères.
 For the first and last time of either of their careers, Richelieu and Jean Bart cruised together on 30 January 1956.
 In June 1956, Jean Bart went on a tour of French North Africa.
 As tensions with Egypt over the control of the Suez Canal flared in 1956, the decision was made on 8 July to deploy the ship to Egypt.
-Jean Barts superfiring turret was reactivated in August and on 7 September, she conducted shooting practice with the turret in company with the cruiser off the coast of North Africa.
+Jean Bart's superfiring turret was reactivated in August and on 7 September, she conducted shooting practice with the turret in company with the cruiser off the coast of North Africa.